University Undergraduate Degree Requirements

 Achievement of at least a 2.0 grade point average in all coursework and in courses offered by the College of Business.

-UM-Dearborn also offers concurrent degrees for students where the two degree programs overlap significantly in course content.
-In order to obtain the concurrent degrees, students must complete at least 15 credit hour beyond the degree with the highest required credit hours.
+UM-Dearborn has a restricted number of joint concurrent degrees where the two degree programs overlap significantly in both content areas and learning objectives in the degree programs.
+In order to obtain the concurrent degrees, students must complete at least 15 credit hours beyond the degree with the highest required credit hours.
 Both degrees must be earned at the same time.
+The concurrent degrees are:

 Graduation Honors